-Podcasts – we’re still all over them.
-In our last blog post we talked about making podcasts part of your internal communications.
+Corporate Podcasts – we’re still all over them.
+In our last blog post we talked about making corporate podcasts part of your internal communications.
 They’re the perfect way to share industry knowledge, to train and develop, promote company culture and encourage employee well-being.
 Plus, they’re easy to share with everyone – desk workers, those on different sites, employees on the road and those who work remotely.
-So while we’re back on the subject, we’d like to share a few nuggets of pod-wisdom to help you if you are thinking of putting together your own corporate podcast.
+So while we’re back on the subject, we’d like to share a few nuggets of pod-wisdom to help you if you are thinking of putting together your own corporate podcasts.

 Your goals and objectives

-A well-made podcast with meaningful content gives the listener something to connect with.
+Well-made corporate podcasts with meaningful content gives the listener something to connect with.
 Think about your audience and what they need.
 What features will you have and how will you make it relevant?
 Remember who you’re talking to and what will add value to their day in some way.
 Always reach out for feedback too and make it interactive, so you know what’s working and that it fits the needs of your audience.

 Format and forward planning

 Recording – It’s good to invest in a decent microphone that plugs into your laptop using a USB.
 The good news is that you don’t have to spend too much on a mic to get a sound that’ll work for you.
-Remember to think about where you’ll record your podcast too, and the acoustics of the room.
+Remember to think about where you’ll record your corporate podcasts too, and the acoustics of the room.
 Ideally you’ll need somewhere small and quiet with carpeted floor and soft furnishing such as cushions, curtains, wall hangings and rugs to absorb the sound.
 It’s best to stay away from spacious rooms with hard surfaces such as wooden floors, windows and tiles.
 Don’t forget to get some headphones so you can pick out any unwanted sounds or disturbances and check that everything is sounding as good as possible.

-Editing – This is the stage to polish your podcast.
+Editing – This is the stage to polish your corporate podcasts.
 Here you can get rid of unwanted sounds and background noise, cut out bits of content that’s not needed, play around with the order and make sure the volume and levels are consistent.
 The editing process is where you can add any extra bits and pieces like music and sound effects too, as we mention in the next section.

 This is where you add some extra character and tie it all together using editing software.
-If you have a sonic logo for your company, use that at the start of your podcast so it’s identifiable with the brand.
-If you haven’t got one but would like one, we can help you create one for your podcast.
+If you have a sonic logo for your company, use that at the start of your podcasts so it’s identifiable with the brand.
+If you haven’t got one but would like one, we can help you create one for your corporate podcasts.
 Then, think about the music you might use – as an intro, an outro or running underneath if suitable.
 You’ll need to make sure the music is the right pace and tone for your content and that it suits your company’s tone of voice.
 If the music is playing underneath the voice, you don’t want it to distract the listener from the content – so choose an instrumental track for this, and check that it’s not too loud.
-There is plenty of good quality royalty free music available and we can help you find the right track for your podcast.
+There is plenty of good quality royalty free music available and we can help you find the right track for your corporate podcasts.